 What yarn to use for crochet dishcloths?

-Often people ask if you can crochet dishcloths with acrylic yarn or just in general, what kind of yarn should be used.
-And while you can certainly use acrylic, cotton yarn holds and absorbs water very well and just feels better and more natural.
-So, in my opinion, the best yarn for crochet dishcloths is cotton yarn or a blend of cotton.
-I personally, don’t use acrylic yarn for any type of dishcloths, washcloths or towels.
+People often ask me if you can crochet dishcloths with acrylic yarn, or what kind of yarn is best.
+While you can use acrylic, I find that cotton yarn works so much better.
+It holds and absorbs water really well and just feels more natural in your hands.
+In my opinion, the best yarn for crochet dishcloths is cotton or a cotton blend.
+I personally never use acrylic for dishcloths, washcloths, or towels.

-For this crochet dishcloth I used 100% cotton yarn.
-I happened to have a few skeins of light worsted #3 yarn (DK/8ply) in different colours, so I just used one of the skeins to make a dishcloth.
+For this crochet dishcloth, I used 100% cotton yarn.
+I had a few skeins of light worsted #3 yarn (DK/8ply) in different colours, so I just used one of the skeins to make a dishcloth.
 As it absorbs water better, it will also dry longer than acrylic.
-So it’s good to rinse and hang your dishcloth to dry after each use to keep it in a good condition.
+It’s a good idea to rinse and hang your dishcloth to dry after each use to keep it in good condition.

 What’s the best size for a dishcloth?

-In general, 8″ by 8″ would make a good size dishcloth.
+In general, 8″ by 8″ would make a good-sized dishcloth.
 But it really is a matter of personal preference.
 The best thing about being able to crochet a dishcloth is that you can easily customise your dishcloth and adjust the size by chaining more or less.

 Easy Crochet Dishcloth Pattern